johnseto/SolisAgileManager/README.md

 times.

 If you'd rather not have this feature, you can disable it in the config.

+### Scheduled Actions

+A scheduled action allows you to specify a particular action that will always be applied for a particular time of day (i.e., for a particular slot).
+You can add multiple scheduled actions, and they will take precedence over all other rules except for the `Charge if SOC less than %` option.

+An example use case for this is as follows:
+* You have a large battery that easily covers your house load for the entire day
+* You have an overnight charge rate of 7p/kWh from 11pm - 5am.
+* You are on a fixed export rate of 15p/kWh (so cheaper than the overnight charge rate)
+* You configure 3 Scheduled actions to `Discharge` at 20:30, 21:00 and 21:30 - to export any unusage battery
+  charge to the grid, earning 15p/kWh
+* Then your normal charging plan charges the battery up at 7p/kWh in the early hours of the morning
+* This means you earn a net 8p/kWh for every unused unit of charge in your battery at the end of the day.

 ### Getting Inverter Control Permission from Solis